Shopify/themekit/.github/CONTRIBUTING.md

   - update the link and sha in the homebrew formula
 - Notify the maintainer of the AUR themekit package https://aur.archlinux.org/packages/shopify-themekit-bin of an update so they can release a new version.
-- Update the changelog.txt with the date of the version release